DanielVandH/ProfileLikelihood.jl/README.md

 From Wilk's theorem, we know that $2\hat{\ell}\_p(\boldsymbol\theta \mid \boldsymbol x) \geq -\chi_{p, 1-\alpha}^2$ is an approximate $100(1-\alpha)\%$ confidence region for $\boldsymbol \theta$, and this enables us to obtain confidence intervals for parameters by considering only their profile likelihood, where $\chi_{p,1-\alpha}^2$ is the $1-\alpha$ quantile of the $\chi_p^2$ distribution and $p$ is the length of $\boldsymbol\theta$.
 For the case of a scalar parameter of interest, $-\chi_{1, 0.95}^2 \approx -1.92$.

 We compute the profile log-likelihood in this package by starting at the MLE, and stepping left/right until we reach a given threshold.
 The code is iterative to not waste time in so much of the parameter space.

+More detail about the methods we use in this package is given at the very end in the Mathematical and Implementation Details section.

 # Interface